imranpgda/ScreenWidthCounterReact/README.md

 A lightweight React component for effortlessly tracking and displaying your window's width.
 This repository provides a simple and efficient React component that tracks the window.innerWidth and displays it in a customizable way.

-Perfect for:  Responsive design debugging: Easily see how your UI adapts to different screen sizes.
+<b>Perfect for:  Responsive design debugging: Easily see how your UI adapts to different screen sizes.</b>
 Reactive updates: Automatically rerenders when the window size changes.
 Easy to use: Simple integration with your existing React components.
 Benefits:  Save development time: Eliminate the need to manually track and manipulate window size information.
 Improve responsiveness: Develop layouts that adapt seamlessly to any screen size.
 Enhance user experience: Tailor your app's behavior to different devices and viewing contexts.